ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

   similarities with eBPF helper functions, which are compiled as part of the kernel and can be called from eBPF programs.
 But instead of writing dedicated functions, this is about calling pre-existing function from the kernel.
-This does not apply to _any_ function: kernel functions have to be explicitly marked as allowed for a given eBPF program type for the call to be permitted by the verifier.
+This does not apply to _any_ function: a list of allowed functions is maintained in the kernel for each eBPF program type.

   The motivation is to reuse some code portions from the kernel, in particular for those eBPF programs that override specific kernel operations